jminor/cardmaker/README.md

 A simple utility to make printable game cards from a CSV spreadsheet, and some template SVGs.

+This is meant for quickly prototyping game components (cards, tokens, etc.) when designing tabletop games.

 ## Requirements

 You will need these things: